rikulo/rikulo-docs/Getting_Started/Hello_World.md

 The `client` folder contains the Rikulo source code that you have to import to your application.
 The `resource` folder contains the JavaScript and CSS files that you have to add to your HTML page.

-> You can install Rikulo with [the Dart Package Manager](http://www.dartlang.org/docs/pub-package-manager/), and the package name is suggested to start with `rikulo:`, such as  `rikulo:app` and `rikulo:html`.
+> You can install Rikulo with [the Dart Package Manager](http://www.dartlang.org/docs/pub-package-manager/).
+The package names are suggested to start with `rikulo:`, such as  `rikulo:app` and `rikulo:html`.

 ##The Dart Code